 A well located theatre which could be reopened with minimal adaptation to provide Workington and the surrounding area with a good sized theatre.

 Workington Opera House has a fine, wide auditorium with good sightlines and a large stage with flying facilities.
-With careful and minimal adaptation the building could function well as a community facility, providing Workington and the surrounding area with a good sized Lyric theatre to complement the amateur-owned Theatre Royal.
+With careful and minimal adaptation the building could function well as a community facility, providing Workington and the surrounding area with a good sized Lyric theatre to complement the amateur-owned Theatre Royal should viability be proven.
 It is in a good location in the centre of Workington.

 Why is this theatre at risk?

-With Graves not prepared to lease the Opera House, and Workington’s Carnegie Theatre and Arts Centre being transferred to a charitable not-for-profit company, OAL has disbanded.
-Former members, however, have said that if there were any signs of progress they would be happy to join with others to aid in the restoration of this wonderful theatre.
-Recent conversations with the owner have indicated that they have no current plans for the building, but also it is unlikely that they would be looking to carry out any restoration works.
+With Graves not prepared to lease the Opera House, and Workington’s Carnegie Theatre and Arts Centre being transferred to a charitable not-for-profit company, OAL disbanded.
+Former members, however, have said that if there were any signs of progress they would be happy to join with others to aid in the restoration of this wonderful theatre for the local community.
+In 2017 Graves (Cumberland) Ltd sold the building to PGC 365 Limited, believed to be a demolition company.

 Image: Opera House, Ian Grundy